day8/re-frame/docs/Testing.md

 ## View Functions - Part 2C

-Or ... you can structure in the first place for easier testing and pure functions.
+Or ... there is another option: you can structure in the first place for pure view functions.

 The trick here is to create an outer and inner component.
 The outer sources the data (via a subscription), and passes it onto the inner as props (parameters).

 As a result, the inner component, which does the testable work, is pure and easily tested.
-The outer is fairly trivial.
+The outer is impure but fairly trivial.

 To get a more concrete idea, I'll direct you to another page in the docs which has nothing to do with testing, but it does use this `simple-outer-subscribe-with-complicated-inner-render`